José Félix Estigarribia: Postwar

 In 1938, Estigarribia was Minister to the United States.
 He successfully negotiated a U.S. economic aid package to Paraguay.

 Estigarribia was elected president for a four-year term in 1939 and assumed office on 15 August.
 On 14 February 1940, there was a military coup attempt against Estigarribia.
-In response to the coup attempt, on 18 February 1940, Estigarribia declared himself dictator and dissolved the legislature, seized emergency powers, and suspended the Constitution.
+In response to the coup attempt, on 18 February 1940, Estigarribia dissolved the legislature, seized emergency powers, and suspended the Constitution.
 Declaring that "our nation is on the edge of horrible anarchy", he announced that democracy would be restored as soon as a workable constitutional framework could be designed.
 Estigarribia argued only a temporary dictatorship could save the nation.

 It turned out to be an empty promise; within five months, he recast the constitution into a severely authoritarian document.
 The president was vested with sweeping powers to act for what he deemed to be the good of the state, codifying Estigarribia's emergency powers.
 At the same time, the legislature's powers were significantly curtailed.
-The constitution, approved in an August referendum, transformed Estigarribia's presidency into a legal dictatorship.
-His authoritarian constitution would remain in effect until 1967, when it was replaced with what many deemed an equally authoritarian document that remained in effect until 1992.
+The constitution was approved in an August referendum; official figures showed an implausible 92 percent voting in favor of the new document.
+It transformed Estigarribia's presidency into a legal dictatorship.

 Estigarribia was friendly towards the United States during this period; some nationalists in the Paraguay military favored Germany, which was at war in Europe.

 Estigarribia's domestic adversaries were funded by Argentina.

-On 7 September 1940, Estigarribia and his wife, First Lady Julia Miranda Cueto, were on a tour of the Paraguayan interior.
-On a trip from Altos to his country residence in San Bernardino, his plane crashed in Agapuey and all those on board were killed.
+On September 7, 1940, Estigarribia and his wife, First Lady Julia Miranda Cueto, were on a tour of the Paraguayan interior.

+A Breda Ba.44 transport plane was to have been used for his customary 15-minute plane ride to San Bernardino, but Estigarribia diverted it to the Chaco region to ferry an ailing veteran.
+Major Carmelo Peralta was ordered to prepare a Potez 25 in order to transport the President and the first lady.
+A few minutes after taking off, the plane crashed near the city of Altos, killing its occupants.
+Examinations of the wreckage revealed that the propeller shaft had snapped.

 Estigarribia was succeeded by Higinio Morínigo and was posthumously promoted to the rank of marshal.
+His authoritarian constitution would remain in effect until 1967, when it was replaced with an equally repressive document that remained in effect until 1992.